 Contact Us for a Free Consultation (213) 542-0979

-Significance of the Great Bodily Injury Enhancement in California
+Great Bodily Injury

 Negotiation with Prosecutor

-Another way is if we can convince the prosecutor and the judge that even though you're going to admit the great bodily injury allegation, that they stay the three year sentence and don't actually give it to you.
-That's another possibility that I've seen.
-It would still be a strike, but you wouldn't have to serve the three years in prison.
+Another way to potentially avoid the three-year sentence is through negotiation.
+If we can convince the prosecutor and the judge that even though you're going to admit the great bodily injury allegation, they stay the three-year sentence and don't give it to you, that's a significant win.
+It's another possibility that I've seen work, providing hope and empowerment in a challenging situation.

 So, you can see that there's a lot at stake when it comes to GBI or great bodily injury allegations in Los Angeles.
-Your best bet is to sit down with a California criminal defense lawyer somebody like me.
+Your best bet is to sit down with a California criminal defense lawyer, somebody like me.
 We go over the case.
-We figure out what your best strategy is moving forward so that you can try to avoid the harsh penalties that come along with a great bodily injury allegation.

-How Can You Fight a Great Bodily Injury Allegation?
+How Can You Fight a GBI Allegation?

 These great bodily injury allegations in Los Angeles and surrounding counties are very serious because they harm a person.